ropensci-archive/bomrang/README.md

 -   `latlon`, A length-2 numeric vector.
 When given instead of station\_name, the nearest station (in this package) is used, with a message indicating the nearest such station.
 (See also `sweep_for_stations()`.)
 Ignored if used in combination with `station_name`, with a warning.

--   `raw` Do not convert the columns data.table to the appropriate classes.
+-   `raw` Logical.
+Do not convert the columns data.table to the appropriate classes.
 (FALSE by default.)

 -   `emit_latlon_msg` Logical.
 If `TRUE` (the default), and `latlon`} is selected, a message is emitted before the table is returned indicating which station was actually used (i.e. which station was found to be nearest to the given coordinate).